-A greenhouse gas emissions inventory is essential to developing a Climate Action Plan.
-The Inventory establishes a baseline emissions level and demonstrates trends in the University's emissions and energy use.
+A greenhouse gas emissions inventory is essential to developing a CAP and tracking progress.
+The original Inventory established a baseline emissions level and subsequent tracking demonstrates trends in the University's emissions and energy use.
 Data from fuel consumption, electricity purchased, transportation habits and other categories were collected and analyzed to determine the "carbon footprint" of the University.
-Using the Clean Air-Cool Planet Calculator, emissions were determined for the fiscal years 2001-2012 (June 30-July 1st).
-Another assessment was completed for fiscal year 2012 by the organization Sightlines to continue the analyses of the University's consumption and emissions level.
+We have used various emissions calculators since 2004; however, since 2018 FSU uses SIMAP.